 The classical (Bakunin, Kropotkin, many others) Anarchist-communist TOC was that, with enough education and agitation, a mass spontaneous global uprising would sweep away all States at once and allow working class people to spontaneously co-create the new society.
 This completely failed to happen.

 This strategy has mixed results.
-Ex: the anarchosyndicalist CNT seized economic power in Catalonia in 1936, but instead of seizing & abolishing the Spanish Republican state within Catalonia, allied w/ them against Franco for the sake of a United Front against fascism.
+Ex: the anarchosyndicalist CNT seized economic power in Catalonia in 1936, but instead of seizing & abolishing the Spanish Republican state within Catalonia, allied w/ them against Franco for the sake of a united front against Fascism.
 They believed that since political power flowed from economic power, it was not necessary to seize the state – it would wither on its own.

 They were wrong.

 Other examples outside the core Anarchist tradition are inconclusive.
-The EZLN has existed for decades now, largely because they are fortunate enough to be contesting a weak State that lacks resources for the protracted war necessary to crush them.
+The EZLN has existed for decades now, largely because they are fortunate enough to be contesting a weak Mexican State that lacks resources for the protracted war necessary to crush them.
 The Kurdish YPG faces stronger foes in Turkey, which is backed by NATO, the Syrian State backed by Russia, and the Islamist fascists of Daesh/IS.

 Electoral Theories of Change

 A third TOC is used by Democratic Socialists and Social Democrats.
 They believe that by building mass working class parties (not vanguard parties), they can contest the capitalist parties via elections – not violence.
+Eugene Debbs is of course the most famous American example of this school if thought, while Bernie Sanders movement represents an attempt to do something more moderate within the Democratic party instead of creating a new independent labor party.

 Mutualist theory of Change